dsyme/fsfoundation/guides/cloud/index.md

 #### Kafka

+Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

 * [Kafunk](https://jet.github.io/kafunk/) - An F# Kafka client.

+* [FsKafka](https://github.com/jet/FsKafka) - Minimal F# wrappers for Kafka.

 * [anaerobic](https://github.com/anaerobic/fsharp-kafka-simple) - A simple implementation of a Kafka producer and consumer in F#.